Terraflock·Entropis·Ntrop·Xentrop

 PURPOSE

 Validates cognitive learning through physics alone.
 No rewards.
 No labels.
 No backpropagation.
-All learning emerges from exposure and synaptic plasticity.
+All learning emerges from exposure and structural adaptation.

 LEVELS (5)